-Residential roofing project to replace a 4,000 sq. ft. shingle roof for a two-story house with a large wrap-around porch and garage in Southwoods.
+Residential roofing project to replace a 4,000 sq. ft. shingle roof for a two-story house with a large wrap-around porch and garage on Southwoods Road.

 We replaced a 4,000 sq. ft. roof on this two-story home with a large attached 2.5-car garage and wrap-around porch.
 The roof had one layer of roofing materials.
 All shingles, felt paper, flashing, pipe boots, roof vents, and nails were removed.
 We completed the installation of the new roof system in less than two days, utilizing a large project crew.